BrandonBentley/WhatYouGot/README.md

 # Things To Know
-* Client takes 0-n file path arguments both relative and absolute ⋅⋅⋅(Defaults to current directory if none is given to it)
+* Client takes 0-n file path arguments both relative and absolute (Defaults to current directory if none is given to it)
 * Client does its thing, sends a POST to the server, and then promptly dies.
-⋅⋅⋅(this is by design... at least that's what I'm saying at this point)
+(this is by design... at least that's what I'm saying at this point)
 * Server Serves on localhost:8080
 * Server must be in the parent folder of "site" and "json" folder to work